Sc4ramouche/bit-cupboard/Swift/official_documentation/basics.md

 print("Status code: \(http404Error.0)")    // Status code: 404
 ```

-You can anme the individual elements in a tuple when the tuple is defined.
+You can name the individual elements in a tuple when the tuple is defined.
 You can use these names to access the values later:

 ```Swift
 let http200Status = (statusCode: 200, description: "OK")